staltz/manyverse/CONTRIBUTING.md

   - Take the APK file from `android/app/build/outputs/apk/googlePlay/release`, upload and publish it on Google Play developer website
 - Publish iOS to the App Store
   - Open the website and the new version should have been uploaded by now
+  - Don't submit the new version yet, instead, do the below
+  - Get the folder `e2e/apple-app-store-demo` and make it your `~/.ssb` (beware to backup any existing `~/.ssb` before)
+  - Open a desktop SSB client such as Patchwork to use that `~/.ssb`
+  - Create a new [ssb-room](https://github.com/staltz/ssb-room) server
+  - Put the ssb-room invite code in Patchwork
+  - Keep this Patchwork open (and the computer in non-sleep mode) for ~24 hours
+  - Apple's reviewers should use the ssb-room invite and will connect to your Patchwork
+  - Now should be safe to press submit on the App Store dashboard
 - Announce on Scuttlebutt
   - Run `npm run echo-ssb-post`, it shows in the terminal a ready markdown post, publish that into Scuttlebutt under the hashtag `#manyverse`
 - Announce on Twitter